-It is unknown exactly when the Fox Red Labrador came into the world, but he has always been a rare color.
-For this reason, it is believed that because he was not one of the traditional colors, Fox Red pups were either not registered, and therefore an unknown entity, or they were sadly culled once their color was realized.
+It is unknown exactly when this breed came into the world.
+However, they have always been a rare color.
+For this reason, it is believed that because he was not one of the traditional colors Fox Red pups were not registered and, therefore, an unknown entity or they were sadly culled once their color was realized.
 The breed made international headlines recently when a Fox Red Labrador named Nova became the new British first dog.

-Prejudice in the Show Ring
+Prejudice In The Show Ring

-It is important to understand that the Red Fox Lab is recognized, simply, as a yellow Labrador.
+It is important to understand that the Red Fox Lab is recognized simply as a yellow Labrador.
 The red Labrador in any shade does not exist.
-The Labrador breed standards describe the yellow color as the following: Yellows may range in color from fox-red to light cream, with variations in shading on the ears, back, and underparts of the dog.
+The AKC Labrador breed standards describe the yellow color as the following: Yellows may range in color from fox-red to light cream, with variations in shading on the ears, back, and underparts of the dog.

 Red Fox Lab Color Genetics Explained